Friends of Francis Field

 These Zoning Case improvements included $150,000 worth of improvements to the field itself, and provided a landscape architectural plan for future improvements to the field.
 Additional private funds were expended on the streetscape on both sides of 25th Street NW.

-Not calculated in the value of the improvements were the hundreds of hours of volunteer time contributed by the members of FFF, much of it spent preparing for and attending stakeholder meetings, a neighborhood public meeting, an approval meeting by ANC-2A, meetings with the National Park Service (which owns part of the field, see Ownership article), and two sessions of the U.S. Commission of Fine Arts, which reviewed the master plan first in February 2009, and after considerable review, approved the plan in September 2009.
+Not calculated in the value of the improvements were the hundreds of hours of volunteer time contributed by the members of FFF, much of it spent preparing for and attending stakeholder meetings, a neighborhood public meeting, an approval meeting by ANC-2A, meetings with the National Park Service (which owns part of the field), and two sessions of the U.S. Commission of Fine Arts, which reviewed the master plan first in February 2009, and after considerable review, approved the plan in September 2009.

 FFF is proud of the improvements delivered and the development of the plan for future improvements.
 However, the central playing field, which was not improved by the Zoning Case, remains mostly bare dirt and weeds.
 Fixing that aspect of the field is FFF's major project for 2017.